rgripper/game-8/README.md

 ### Issues

+First time you open any TS file in this project in VSCode, make sure you select TypeScript version is `4.0.1-rc-pnpify`, otherwise it won't work with yarn PnP.

 Node ES modules are not yet working with yarn PnP

 Navigating to external node modules in VSCode is not yet available.